 The Business ByDesign Sales Scenario offers a variety of options to create and maintain price components within the different sales documents.
 In this blog the focus is set on discounts within contracts and sales orders.
 It will discuss the different types of discounts that are available, and how to set them up in the system.
 Finally examples from the Manage Sales Order Web Service will be used to demonstrate how these price components can be set up via calls, creating sales orders with discounts, updating discounts or removing them in existing sales orders.

-Please note that all names displayed in the screenshots are from testing data and are purely invented.
+Please note that all names displayed in the screenshots are from testing data and share no actual customer information.

 SAP Business ByDesign differentiates between header level and item level discounts.
 As the name suggest item level discounts are set for each and every item separately and do not affect other items in the sales order.
 The item level discount is always percentage based, following either an additive or a chain discount rule.
 The header level discount is set on the pricing for the whole sales order and affects every single within that sales order.